tankh99/learnie-plugin/README.md

 5. Clean up unused files - This removes all note revisions and files that are not used by any notes (This should not be needed)

 ---

-**Note**: Learnie is in early development and may have some instabilities.
-Regular updates will be provided to improve functionality and user experience.

-## Issues / Suggestions

-Please report any issues encountered or feature suggestions as a GitHub issue.
-For issues, include the context as well as screenshots (if applicable) so that it's easier to reproduce the error

 ## Planned Enhancements
 - [ ] Review Questions: Opens a view with 10 random questions that have not yet been reviewed today